TrainND Northeast

 Health training with TrainND Northeast is meant to help strengthen North Dakota's health industry demands and develop a competent healthcare workforce.
 TrainND Northeast offers a variety of health training programs including Intravenous (IV) Certification, Certified Nurse Assistant (CNA), and Qualified Service Provider (QSP).

 Innovative eight-week blended online class includes 30 hours of online theory and a required four-hour face-to-face skills validation session.
 Designed for an LPN to gain the necessary knowledge and skills to perform selected components in the management of intravenous therapy.
-The cost includes books and lab supplies.

 Continuing Education: